mistakia/nano-community/docs/design/glossary.md

 ### seed

 A 256-bit random value usually represented to the user as a 64 character hexidecimal (0-9 and A-F) value.
-Private keys are derived from a seed.
+Private keys are deterministically derived from a seed.

 ### time-as-a-currency (TaaC)

+The idea that time is a resource that can be gained and used.
+It is applied in transaction prioritization such that you gain priortiy as time passes.
+Thus, accumulated time can be spent to gain priority over other transactions that have "less time".

 ### transactions per second (TPS)